daseinphil/words-api/README.md

 # words-api
-Return randomized words based on part of speech.
+Comically simple way to return randomized words based on part of speech.